API Implementation with Commerce

 Aliasing Sovrn Commerce API Calls

-You can mask the fact that you use Sovrn Commerce's affiliation services by creating "alias" domains for Sovrn's service-related hostnames, and making a slight modification to your Sovrn JavaScript library initialization parameters.
+If you’d like to mask your usage of Sovrn Commerce's affiliation services, you can create "alias" domains for Sovrn's service-related hostnames and make a slight modification to your Sovrn JavaScript library initialization parameters.

 An example altered initialization block is shown below: